5 min read

 That is a much bigger product and design problem than adding a chatbot to a workflow.

-Fourth, AI has a role.
-Not all agents should behave the same way.
-A research agent, a product agent, an operator agent, and a meeting agent should have different scopes, boundaries, and expectations.
+Role clarity matters too.
+Not every AI-supported workflow should behave the same way.
+A research workflow, a product workflow, an operator workflow, and a meeting workflow need different scopes, boundaries, and expectations.

 Imagine a team trying to make a launch decision.

-In the second wave, they might discuss it in Slack, draft a doc, hold a meeting, create tasks, and then lose half the reasoning a week later.
+In the second wave, they might discuss it in Slack, draft a doc, hold a meeting, create tasks, and then lose half the source context a week later.

-In the third wave, the shared workspace can help preserve the decision trail.
-An AI participant can summarize the tradeoffs, flag contradictions, connect the current decision to previous assumptions, and prepare the execution pack for review.
+In the third wave, the shared workspace helps preserve the decision trail.
+Bounded AI participants can summarize tradeoffs, flag contradictions, connect the current decision to previous assumptions, and prepare the execution pack for review.

 That is the point.